Skip to content

 What is required of me as a community host?

-Do I need to inform my neighbors about a participant living in my home?
+Do I need to inform my neighbors about a Program Participant living in my home?

-Do I need to inform my landlord about a Homecoming participant living with me?
+Do I need to inform my landlord about a Program Participant living with me?

-Yes, if you rent your house or apartment, you must secure written approval from the landlord /property owner before participating in the Homecoming Project.
+Yes.
+If you rent your home or apartment, you must secure written approval from your landlord or property owner before participating in the Homecoming Project.

 Information for Participants